azding8/440_Project/README.md

 [GSE213216](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE213216)

 ## Folder structure
+The home directory contains

-`Cluster_scripts` contains shell scripts used to download fastqs from Sequence Read Archive (SRA) and process them into spliced/unspliced count matrices.
+`slurmScripts` contains shell scripts used to download fastqs from Sequence Read Archive (SRA), process them into spliced/unspliced count matrices, and run the scVelo quantitative splicing analyses.

 `Figures` contains PNGs of the figures in the written report.

 `R_scripts` contains the R script used to perform analysis on ovarian epithelial cells.

+`Py_scripts` contains python-based scripts used for analyses and visualization.

 `CSVs` contains a CSV of the DEGs between endometrioma and unaffected ovary epithelial cells.

+`Data` contains auxiliary tables for analyses and visualization.

 ## Installation
 How do I run your code?
 1. Download the required data files and unzip them
-4. Modify the paths in `Ovary_Endometrioma_Analysis.R` to match your preferred local file structure
+2. Modify the paths in `Ovary_Endometrioma_Analysis.R` to match your preferred local file structure
+3. Minor path adjustments are needed to run python scripts.
+Note that most of the data are unavailable due to size limitations (>1TB total).
-5. Run the code (make sure to install libraries which you are missing)
+4. Run the code (make sure to install libraries which you are missing)

 See comments in Rscript for required libraries and versions.